mihar-22/vidstack/apps/site/pages/docs/player/quickstart@layout.md

 {% /steps %}

-Congratulations, you're done!
-You should see the media player on your site 🎉
+Congratulations, you're done 🎉 You might not see anything yet and that's okay because you haven't designed a UI!
+You can quickly try showing the [`native controls`](#media-controls) to see if everything is working.

 ## TypeScript